Sanquin/Public-Lab-code/README.md

 # Public-Lab-code
-Contains old public lab code
+Contains old public lab code that was stored on the Sanquin Github repository.
+The old